YzaboRa/HySE_HypercubeFunctions/README.md

 Output from NormaliseHypercube:
 <img width="296" alt="NormaliseHypercubeOutput" src="https://github.com/user-attachments/assets/42648e4a-8a94-481b-9727-0c1ae76998be">

+## To do
+- [] Mask images
+    - [] Mask specular reflections
+    - [] Mask areas/edges missing because of movement (co-registration)
+- [] Add function to brute force plateau detection with just plateau expected size (for when automatic detection doesn't work)
+- [] Add rotating co-registration (set static image as co-registrated image with closest wavelength, to avoid extra distortions)
+- [] Co-register + normalise multiple sweeps (combine/average frames)
+- [] Try rewritting as a class (see if it makes use more straightforward)

 ## Comments
 - If the functions cannote be loaded, try adding an empty __init__.py file in the same folder